Andy4495/Homemade-CPU/README.md

 The basic idea is to keep the core design as simple as possible: minimal instruction set, limited internal registers, limited addressing modes.
 Each instruction can execute in one clock cycle (plus a clock each for fetch and decode).

-Use of microcode is still TBD.

 Then, create an "intermediate" assembler that supports additional, more complex instructions that are built on the base instructions.

 ## Initial Design Goals

+- Use of microcode is TBD.
+  - If initial design uses microcode, eventually update design so it isn't needed
 - 8-bit data bus with 16-bit address bus
 - Simple design with minimal instructions
   - Each instruction should execute in one clock cycle (fetch and decode may be additional cycle each)